Anyone considering an MBA knows just how much work goes into it. That’s just as true for applications as for the post-MBA career search.

 The business fail rate for MBA-founded enterprises is significantly lower than those without the fancy degree.
 There are several reasons behind the success rate, beginning with practical skills and certainly continuing through the contacts you can call on after graduation.

-According to the GMAC survey, the top motivation was the ability to put MBA 'on your resume' (56%).
+According to a previous GMAC survey, the top motivation was the ability to put MBA 'on your resume' (56%).
 MBA skills are recognised just about everywhere in the world.
 In addition to management skills, you’ll develop practical leadership and all the soft skills needed to succeed.

 Indeed, it’s much faster to gain these skills in a one or two-year intensive setting than the years you’d need on the job.